 IP TAKE: Johnson & Johnson is not a particularly approachable foundation, and its grantmaking policies are rather vague.
 However, the foundation looks for measurable outcomes in potential grantees across all of its areas of giving.

 PROFILE: Johnson & Johnson consists of about 250 operating companies in countries around the world that are engaged in different facets of the health industry.
-Its charitable arm, the Johnson & Johnson Family of Companies Foundation, seeks to "invest in people on the front lines of care as they change the trajectory of health for the world's most vulnerable people, their families and their communities."
+Its charitable arm, the Johnson & Johnson Family of Companies Foundation, aims to "[i]nvest in people on the front lines of care as they change the trajectory of health for the world's most vulnerable people, their families and their communities."
 Beyond its health investments, it also maintains broader development goals.

 Recognizing the important roles that women play in their communities, the foundation focuses on the well-being of women and children in the developing world as a means to promote economic growth.